grahame/pharus/README.md

 The provided latitude and longitude are used to calculate the local sunrise time on Easter Day, so that the globe turns back on as the Vigil ends.

-4. Now for theeasy bit.
+4. Now for the easy bit.
 Install the [deno](https://docs.deno.com/runtime/manual/getting_started/installation) runtime, and then run:

 ```sh
 # test things out by setting the globe to today's colour